The Golden Path to Guarded Monotone Strict NP: Introduction

 \subsection{Outline}

 In Section~\ref{section:preliminaries}, we provide some background knowledge necessary for the presentation of our results.
-Section~\ref{section:decidability} contains the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}, where the individual steps are presented in the order given in the introduction.
-Section~\ref{thm:recolouring_readiness} contains a proof sketch for Theorem~\ref{thm:recolouring_readiness}.
+Section~\ref{section:containment} contains the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}, where the individual steps are presented in the order given in the introduction.
+Section~\ref{section:recolouring_ready} contains a proof of Theorem~\ref{thm:recolouring_readiness} and a deeper discussion of the recolouring method.